 A living trust is among the most common additions to an estate plan.
 A living trust can be used to help with a variety of estate planning goals, including probate avoidance, incapacity planning, and asset protection.
 If you are considering a living trust for your estate plan, you may be concerned about the cost of administering that trust once it is active.
 A Los Angeles trust attorney at Collins Law Firm explains typical costs involved in administering a trust.
 Trust Basics A … [Read more...] about Are There Expenses Involved in Administering a Trust?

 For most people, the ability to decide how their estate assets are distributed after they are gone is a primary motivation for creating an estate plan.
-If that is one o your primary estate planning goals, you will need to decide exactly how you want the majority of your assets to be distributed – via a Last Will and Testament or a trust agreement.
-A Los Angeles estate planning attorney at Collins Law Group offers some factors to consider when deciding whether a Will or a trust should be used to … [Read more...] about Should I Use a Will or a Trust to Distribute My Estate?
+If that is one o your primary estate planning goals, you will need to decide exactly how you want most of your assets to be distributed – via a Last Will and Testament or a trust agreement.
+A Los Angeles estate planning attorney at Collins Law Firm offers some factors to consider when deciding whether a Will or a trust should be used to … [Read more...] about Is a Will or a Trust Better for Distributing Estate Assets?

 When you think about the need for an estate plan, you likely focus on the desire to ensure that your estate is distributed according to your wishes after you are gone.
 While that is certainly a strong motivating factor in the creation of most estate plans, a comprehensive estate plan can accomplish much more.
 Probate avoidance, for example, is a common secondary goal for many people.
-Much confusion, however, exists with regard to how to structure an estate plan so that an estate avoids probate. … [Read more...] about Can You Avoid Probate With a Will?
+Much confusion, however, exists regarding how to structure an estate plan so that an estate avoids probate.
+The … [Read more...] about Can I Avoid Probate by Executing a Will?